-Of course, Singapore hasn’t always been a multicultural nucleus of lofty efficiency.
-In the space of a generation, this sleepy backwater made up of grubby kampong villages afflicted by malaria, was once a struggling independent state after having been cast out of Malaysia in the sweltering political heat of 1965, it has morphed into a competitive society built on innovation, hard work and trade.
-Lee Kwan Yew, Singapore’s founding father and the Prime Minister at that time once boldly proclaimed “This country belongs to all of us.
+Singapore has transformed itself into a competitive society built on innovation, hard work and trade.
+Lee Kwan Yew, Singapore’s founding father and the Prime Minister at that time once boldly proclaimed, “This country belongs to all of us.
 We made this country from nothing, from mud-flats…Ten years from now, this will be a metropolis.
 Never fear!”
 His resounding promise still reverberates in the present.

-Ascend to the fifth floor and indulge in a quiet leisurely stroll around the hotel under a suspended rainforest; or even go up to the Orchid Club lounge on the 16th floor and marvel at the poignant 360 degree panorama of the old and the new Singapore and the quaint river that bisects them.
+Ascend to the fifth floor and indulge in a quiet leisurely stroll around the hotel under a suspended rainforest.
+Perhaps head to the Orchid Club lounge on the 16th floor and marvel at the sweeping 360 degree panorama of the city and the quaint river that bisects the old and new Singapore.

 When in the city, you also get the sense that Singaporeans, while happy to engage in efforts on climate change, the millennials are also setting their sights on a new cultural vision.
 As the appreciation of art scene sizzles, the island republic is pushing to enhance its image to become the global center for Southeast Asian art.
 Just very recently, the National Gallery opened in addition to the existing performance art galleries and museums.
 The $380 million complex straddles two colonial era architectural monuments: the old Supreme Court and City Hall which is joined by a vaulted glass foyer.